CS2613-FA23/explorationactivity2-edouardlev/Overview.md

 });
 ```

 Next, we're going to prepare a basic email to be sent.
-The from will be the email from auth which we set up a bit earlier.
+The from will be the email from "auth" which we set up a bit earlier.
 You can choose the to and the subject will be what the recipient gets as the subject.
 Here the email content is pretty simple, though instead of text we can use html instead to send.

 ```console
 let mailOptions = {